AaltoSciComp/scicomp-docs/triton/tut/array.rst

    The array indices need not be sequential, e.g. if you discover that after the array job is finished, the job task id's 2 and 5 failed, you can relaunch just those jobs with ``--array=2,5``.
-   In this case you can simply pass the ``--array`` option as a command-line argument to ``sbatch``.
+   To do this, you can simply pass the ``--array`` option as a command-line argument to ``sbatch``.

 Exercises
 =========

-1. Using the ``pi.py`` example from the :doc:`interactive tutorial
+1. Using the ``pi.py`` example from :ref:`triton-tut-exercise-repo`,
-   <interactive>`, create a job array that calculates a combination
-   of different iterations and seed values.
+   create a job array that calculates a combination of different iterations and seed values.
 Average them all to arrive at a more accurate Pi.

-2. Using one of the techniques above, use ``memory-hog.py`` from the :doc:`interactive tutorial <interactive>`.
-Make an array job that runs this with five different values of the memory (5M, 50M, 100M, 200M, 500M) - this is memory that memory-hog script requests, **not** the requested from Slurm (each job in an array requests the same memory).
+2. Make an array job that runs ``memory-hog.py`` from :ref:`triton-tut-exercise-repo` with five different values of memory (5M, 50M, 100M,
+   200M, 500M) using one of the techniques above - this is the memory that the memory-hog script requests, **not** the requested from Slurm (each job in an array requests the same memory).

-3. Make job array which runs every other index, e.g. the array can be indexed as 1, 3, 5...(``sbatch`` manual page can be of help)
+3. Make a job array which runs every other index, e.g. the array can be indexed as 1, 3, 5...(``sbatch`` manual page can be of help)